Winter Storm

 at least three feet away from furniture and other flammable objects.

-When using alternative heat from a fireplace, wood stove, space heater,
+- When using alternative heat from a fireplace, wood stove,

 without following proper safety precautions.